 Has shame ever kept you from expressing your deeper thoughts and emotions to someone you care about?

-Although it is difficult, allowing yourself to push past your shame and open yourself up to another being, often results in a more fulfilling relationship.
+Although it is difficult, facing your fears and allowing yourself to push past your shame and open yourself up to another being, often results in a more fulfilling relationship.

 Our authentic relationship experts know how to help you learn, grow, and move forward into a bright new chapter.